 Studies and reports by IEEE, NERC, DoE, and others are advancing discussions and efforts related to cybersecurity vulnerabilities in DER and potential attack scenarios.
 In this session, she showed their outcomes from three perspectives.

 There are two initiatives: assessment and mitigation, which are being conducted with The Idaho National Laboratory.
-One is to utilize the Cyber Security Evaluation Tool (CSET), which CISA has published, to help standardize and iterate renewable energy evaluations.
-This will help with continuous risk management to implement IT and OT security programs for renewable energy.
+One is to utilise the Cyber Security Evaluation Tool (CSET), which CISA has published, to help standardise and iterate renewable energy evaluations.
+This will help with continuous risk management to implement IT and OT security programmes for renewable energy.
 The second initiative is Asset Interaction Analysis, which detects OT devices and misconfigurations using packet capture appliances.
 The solution named Malcolm can identify potential risks by increasing asset visibility in the environment.

 The energy industry is not only the core of the nation's infrastructure but is also facing a major period of transformation in response to global climate change.
 Therefore, it is essential for the public and private sectors to work together to ensure a baseline of cybersecurity.
 Trend Micro has published a technical report to acquire situational awareness across IT and OT and to be one step ahead on cybersecurity posture.